EU Kids Online

 Conducts media surveys on newspaper reading, electronic measurements for tv and radio (ppm) and web (ComScore).

 National statistical office.
-The booklet "Greenland in figures" basic data on tv and radio broadcasts and expenditure on culture including radio and tv, available online in English.
+The booklet "Greenland in figures" provides basic data on tv and radio broadcasts and expenditure on culture including radio and tv, available online in English.
 The StatBank is available in Greenlandic, Danish and English.

 GTF – Gratistidningarnas Förening